karlpawlowicz/gatsby-starter-redux-styled-components/README.md

   Gatsby Redux Styled Components Starter
 </h1>

 A simple Gatsby starter with Redux, Redux Thunk middleware and styled-components that you can deploy to AWS or Netlify.
-This starter also includes some basic Prettier and VS Code configuration files and uses Airbnb’s ESLint config.
+This starter also includes some basic nvm, Prettier, and VS Code configuration files and uses Airbnb’s ESLint config.

 ## 🚀 Quick start